AU wraps up summit with developments on Libya and South Sudan

 Delegations from both sides attended the lead-up to the Summit, agreeing to an inter-Libyan forum.

-The United Nations in Geneva is waiting for a vote to finalize a ceasefire.
-UN chief Antonio Guterrej said earlier on Tuesday he believes this will happen very soon.
+The United Nations in Geneva is waiting for a vote to finalise a ceasefire with UN Secretary General Antonio Guterrez adding earlier today that he believes this will be achieved very soon.

-Once that has been formalized, then the forum will be held, though the location is under discussion.
+Once this has been formalised, a cross-faction forum will be held, although the location for the meeting has yet to be decided.

-Algeria has been involved in the negations and insists that it be held in Algeirs, others want to see it in Addis Ababa, since it is considered neutral ground.
+Algeria has been involved in the negations and insists that it be held in Algiers, while others want to see it take place in Addis Ababa, since it is considered neutral ground.

 Location aside, one point everyone has agreed to is the inclusion of all camps; not just those of Saraj and Haftar, but to open it up to those from the Qaddafi camp and civil society groups.